4th WSC Registration Now Open! August 30th 2026

 Speller Privileges and Officiating

-Spellers will be allowed to ask all questions permitted in the Scripps National Spelling Bee and other SpellPundit events: repeat pronunciation, definition, language of origin, part of speech, alternate pronunciations, and specific root questions according to the established convention (speller must provide pronunciation, etymology, and definition of root).
-Requests for sentences will be granted, but sentences are not pre-prepared.
+Spellers will be allowed to ask all questions permitted in the Scripps National Spelling Bee and other standard events: repeat pronunciation, definition, language of origin, part of speech, alternate pronunciations, and specific root questions according to the established convention (speller must provide pronunciation, etymology, and definition of root).
+Requests for sentences will be granted, but sentences are not pre-prepared

 WSC has no specific restrictions on the types of root questions that may be asked, including ones based on combining forms or inflectional and derivational morphemes, such as diminutives, ISV suffixes, etc. Judges will answer to the best of their ability if there is ambiguity.